robertocamp/tf11/README.app-load-balancing-eks.md

 - this should not be necessary --ASG policy needs to be configured properly in the TF
 - `kubectl -n demo describe pod eks-sample-linux-deployment-85d87f64cc-vzxq4`
   + the value for IP: is a unique IP that's assigned to the pod from the CIDR block assigned to the subnet that the node is in
+- The open source AWS ALB Ingress controller triggers the creation of an ALB and the necessary supporting AWS resources whenever a Kubernetes user declares an Ingress resource in the cluster.
+- The AWS ALB Ingress controller works on any Kubernetes cluster including Amazon Elastic Kubernetes Service (Amazon EKS)

 ## links
 - https://docs.aws.amazon.com/eks/latest/userguide/alb-ingress.html